Have you been less than thrilled with the results of your content marketing efforts?

 - Video Marketing

 Take a look at this list, and see where you may be struggling to handle things in-house.
 This will give you an idea of what you need to consider outsourcing, maybe.

 Maybe?
 Yes, maybe.
 Here’s where things can get complicated.
 Let’s say you struggle with interpreting the results from Google Analytics, and making changes based on those results.

 You could outsource data analysis.
 The only hitch would be that you would always be at the mercy of an outside agency to handle this task that truly influences your overall marketing strategy.

-Your other choice might be to outsource content writing and social media management so that you can really dive deep into your analytics software in order to learn to use it effectively.
+Your other choice might be to outsource content writing and social media management to an external agency or independent contractors so that you can really dive deep into your analytics software in order to learn to use it effectively.

 The bottom line is that you need to decide what you need to do in order to best position yourself to manage your content marketing effectively.
 Be careful about outsourcing mission-critical knowledge.
-Commonly outsourced jobs include writing and editing, graphic design, keyword planning, and SEO, and link building.
+Commonly outsourced jobs include writing and editing, graphic design, keyword planning, creating a complete SEO checklist, and link building.

 Examine Your Workflows And Processes First